 Concerns about money, affordability, fees and student loans can be a barrier to parents and carers, as well as teenagers, when you’re helping them make the decision to go to university.

 So it’s important to understand the facts about tuition fees, loans, and repayments.
-This short video explains how it works.

 EIGHT quick facts about how university degree finance works